Do

 Brazil

-the Amazon Basin
+the Amazon Basin region,

-region, Mato Grosso and Maranhao regimen
+Mato Grosso and Maranhao regimen 1.
+All other

-1. All other areas regimen 4.
+areas regimen 4.

-Colombia malaria risk
+Colombia malaria risk in areas

-in areas below 800 metres, regimen 1.
+below 800 metres, regimen 1.
+All

 other areas regimen 4.